openstack/python-openstackclient/doc/source/command-objects/ec2-credentials.rst

     os ec2 credentials list
         [--user <user>]
+        [--user-domain <user-domain>]

 .. option:: --user <user>

     Filter list by <user>

+.. option:: --user-domain <user-domain>

+    Domain the user belongs to (name or ID).
+    This can be used in case collisions between user names exist.

+    .. versionadded:: 3

 The :option:`--user` option is typically only useful for admin users, but may be allowed for other users depending on the policy of the cloud and